frsyuki/spread/README.md

 In this guide, you will install all systems on /opt/local/spread directory.

-Install folowing packages first to compile binaries:
+First, install folowing packages using the package management system.

   - gcc-g++ >= 4.1
   - openssl-devel (or libssl-dev) to build ruby